Modelling in food technology

 • Has this problem occurred before?
 If yes, was it investigated?
 What was the outcome?
 Where are the records?

-• Do you how anyone who might have experience of this problem?
+• Do you know anyone who might have experience of this problem?

 • What do the operatives, supervisors, and managers have to say?